On the design of new classes of fixed-time stable systems with predefined upper bound for the settling time: Preliminaries

 \subsection{Time-scale transformations}

-As in~\cite{Pico2013}, the trajectories corresponding to the system solutions are interpreted, in the sense of differential geometry~\cite{Kuhnel2015}, as regular parametrized curves.
-Since we apply regular parameter transformations over the time variable, then without ambiguity, this reparametrization is sometimes referred to as time-scale transformation.
+As in~\citep{Pico2013}, the trajectories corresponding to the system solutions are interpreted, in the sense of differential geometry~\citep{Kuhnel2015}, as regular parametrized curves.
+Since we apply regular parameter transformations over the time variable, then without ambiguity, this reparametrization is sometimes referred to as time-scaling.

 \begin{definition}\cite[Definition~2.1]{Kuhnel2015} A regular parametrized curve, with parameter $t$, is a $C^1(\mathcal{I})$ immersion $c: \mathcal{I}\to \mathbb{R}$, defined on a real interval $\mathcal{I} \subseteq \mathbb{R}$.
 This means that $\frac{dc}{dt}\neq 0$ holds everywhere. \end{definition}